Clinical Trials Using Denosumab

 This phase II trial studies the side effects of denosumab and to see how well it works in treating patients with bone loss who have received a donor stem cell transplant.
 Patients receiving a donor stem cell transplant may experience accelerated bone loss and an increase risk of bone fractures, leading to a decrease in satisfaction and quality of life.
 A type of immunotherapy drug called denosumab binds to a protein called RANKL, which may help keep bone from breaking down.

 Pilot Study of Denosumab in BRCA1 / 2 Mutation Carriers Scheduled for Risk-Reducing Salpingo-Oophorectomy

-This randomized pilot clinical trial studies how well denosumab works in BRCA1 / 2 mutations carriers scheduled for risk-reducing salpingo-oophorectomy.
-Monoclonal antibodies, such as denosumab, may interfere with the ability of tumor cells to grow and spread and may block the development of cells that break down bone.
+This randomized pilot early phase I trial studies how well denosumab works in BRCA1 / 2 mutations carriers scheduled for risk-reducing salpingo-oophorectomy.
+Denosumab is a monoclonal antibody that may interfere with the ability of tumor cells to grow and spread.